-To justify Facebook, you may want to consider recent research by the Pew Research Center on social networks and how the use of technology is related to social engagement.
+To justify Facebook, you may want to consider research by the Pew Research Center on social networks and how the use of technology is related to social engagement.

 It’s interesting to learn that their research showed social media sites make us a more engaged in society.

 They found that: